TheJumpCloud/SystemContextAPI/README.md

 To help with the request-signing process, we have provided an [example bash script](/examples/shell/SigningExample.sh).
 You must be root, or have permissions to access the contents of the `/opt/jc` directory to generate a signature.

-Here is a breakdown of the example script, with explanations...
+Here is a breakdown of the example script, with explanations.

 The first thing the script does is extract the systemKey from the JSON formatted `/opt/jc/jcagent.conf` file.